sorryfornow/Pipeline/README.md

 then a newline-separated sequence of edges (again, each indented two spaces), and finally end with a single `}` and trailing newline.
 Nodes and edges should be sorted according to ID.
+If a node is connected to another node more than once, two lines should be outputted.

 An [example output](./doc/pipeline_print_example.dot) might look like: